Introduction

 - Student loans

-These loans have fixed payment schedules and are not evaluated using utilization ratios in the same manner.
+These loans have fixed payment schedules, and scoring models do not evaluate them using utilization ratios in the same manner.

 How Credit Utilization Is Calculated